Thoughts

 Two ways to feed pigeons: birdseed and the news.

-Drug-war is politician-electing theater; ignores psychiatric drivers; entrepreneurs must solve.
+Drug-war is politician-electing theater; it ignores psychiatric drivers.

 You don’t truly know someone by clocking hours with them .
 You know them by situational stress.
-Share an office for a decade and learn nothing; take a trip or start a venture together and you'll uncover their real character in a week.
+Share an office for a decade and learn nothing; take a trip or start a venture together and you'll uncover their real character.
 It's not time that reveals people.
 It's variance.

 When we accumulate, we bury what’s important; when we reduce, we find it.